 Very appropriately, the Butcher Truck was featured in ads for Dan’s shop with his then partner, master aluminum fabricator Steve Davis.

-Today, the Butcher Truck is for sale in running condition for the bargain price of $65,000.
-If interested, contact Steve at 216-406-6301.
+Today, the Butcher Truck is for sale in running condition for what I believe is a real bargain price.
+Plus, I understand the seller might consider partial trade for a 1958-62 Corvette or 1960’s original muscle car.
+If seriously interested, contact Steve at 216-406-6301.
 He purchased the Butcher Truck some time ago from original owner Bob Reed.
-To me, it’s a steal for a legendary street rod that was created 45 years ago at a cost of $15,000 back then; the equivalent of $85K+ today, to say nothing of being a 3-time magazine feature cover car created by one of the most talented builders of the era.
+To me, it’s a steal for a legendary street rod that was created 48 years ago at a cost of $15,000 back then; the equivalent of $85K+ today, to say nothing of being a 3-time magazine feature cover car created by one of the most talented builders of the era.
 The Butcher Truck is a true street rod classic.
 And if you’d like to see more of that Dan Woods street rod and automotive magic you can follow @danwoods9 on Instagram.